The Center for First Year Experience

-WELCOME WEEK is a week long orientation for first year students.
-Welcome Week will start with two days for students to move in - Aug.
-20 and Aug 21.
-The week includes various presentations and activities for students to become acclimated to academics and life at Clarion University.
+NOW is a week long orientation for first year students.
+NOW will start with two days for students to move in - Aug.
+20 and Aug.
+21. The week includes various presentations and activities for students to become acclimated to academics and life at Clarion University.
 Themes covered throughout the week include Academic Acclimation, First Year Fundamentals, Social Excellence and Service, and Life Outside the Classroom.
-Check back for a full schedule.
+There is also a Parent Workshop available at two different times on Aug.
+21. Check back for a full schedule.

 ORIENTATION - EXPLORING CLARION